stormalf/chibicc/README.md

         -A print Abstract Syntax Tree in a log file in /tmp/chibicc.log -msse3 enabling sse3 support
         -msse4 enabling sse4 support
-        chibicc [ -o <path> ] <file>
+        -nostdlib  Do not use the standard system startup files or libraries when linking -nostdinc Do not use the standard system header files when compiling chibicc [ -o <path> ] <file>

 ## compile